ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Experiments

 \definecolor{myyellow}{RGB}{252, 240, 199}

 \textbf{Efficiency Analysis.} We compare ThanoRA with the MoE-based method HydraLoRA in terms of both inference efficiency and accuracy, as reported in \cref{tab:latency_its_comparison}.
 Compared with HydraLoRA$_\text{(3B1A)}$, ThanoRA not only achieves consistently higher accuracy but also reduces latency by \textbf{20\%–35\%} and improves throughput by \textbf{24\%–56\%} across all tasks.
-The 4B1A variant of HydraLoRA further increases latency and decreases throughput, highlighting the scalability limitations of MoE-based LoRA.
+The 4B1A variant of HydraLoRA further increases latency and decreases throughput around \textbf{10\%}, highlighting the scalability limitations of MoE-based LoRA.
 All evaluations are conducted on a single NVIDIA L20 GPU.
+Additional results in Appendix~\ref{sec:Training_Efficiency} further demonstrate the training efficiency of ThanoRA compared to baselines.
 These results underscore the practical advantage of mergeable LoRA designs like ThanoRA, particularly in latency-sensitive deployment scenarios such as on edge devices.

 Overall, \ourmethod{}{} delivers a favorable balance between accuracy and efficiency, making it well-suited for real-world multi-task applications with both performance and deployment constraints.